Showing posts with label Hawaii. Show all posts

 I had the children memorize Hawaii's capital, and I printed this Hawaii state symbols coloring page for them to complete, although I had them research images of each of the symbols to get the colors correct, not just rely on the printed legend.
 And yes, we had to look up the pronunciation for many of the Hawaiian things that we studied!
 Here's how to pronounce the name of Hawaii's state bird.

-In the process of this research, Will became very interested in the Hawaii state capitol building.
-We'd have gone to visit if it had been in session, because Will really wanted to see the representatives wearing Hawaiian shirts!
+In the process of this research, the big kid became very interested in the Hawaii state capitol building.
+We'd have gone to visit if it had been in session, because she really wanted to see the representatives wearing Hawaiian shirts!
 The state capitol building's web site does have some activity books for children, although we didn't use them.

 C. Volcanoes